Phone Notification Troubleshooting

 Duplicate Phone Notifications

 PagerDuty relies on third-party vendors to deliver phone notifications.
-These vendors, in turn, rely on several phone partners and carriers to deliver phone to end users.
-PagerDuty relies on a delivery receipt from carriers and providers to determine if an phone notification was delivered.
+These vendors, in turn, rely on several phone partners and carriers to deliver phone calls to end users.
+PagerDuty relies on a delivery receipt from carriers and providers to determine if a phone notification was delivered.
 In cases where we do not receive a delivery receipt, PagerDuty takes a more cautious approach, and sends the notification again.
 If the first notification was actually successful, this will result in a duplicate notification.

 Phone Notification not Received

-- Incorrect or Inactive Number: Navigate to your user profile, and double-check your phone number for errors or missing digits.
+Incorrect or Inactive Number: Navigate to your user profile, and double-check your phone number for errors or missing digits.
 Inactive and invalid numbers will result in delivery failure.

 - Third-Party Apps: Issues may occur when delivering phone notifications to virtual numbers from third-party messaging apps.
 In the event of an application outage or service degradation, users may not be able to receive the calls to their virtual number.
 We recommend sending phone notifications to your primary mobile device instead.